 When did Meghan's parents divorce?

-Markle already had two children from a prior relationship (Markle’s half-siblings Samantha and Thomas Jr); two years into their marriage, Ragland gave birth to Meghan.
+Mr Markle had two children from a prior relationship (the Duchess's half-siblings Samantha and Thomas Jr) before marrying Ragland, who gave birth to Meghan two years into their marriage.
 The union didn’t last much longer.
-Officially the divorce went through in 1988 when Miss Markle was six, with both parents’ sharing custody.
-However, in an interview with Vanity Fair, Miss Markle revealed that her mother and father split up when she was just two.
+Officially, the divorce went through in 1988 - when the future royal was six - with both parents sharing custody.
+In an interview with Vanity Fair, however, Meghan revealed that her mother and father split up when she was just two.

-Even though her parents weren’t together, the family would still go on holidays together and Miss Markle claims she never saw them fight.
-When dropping her off at the end of the weekend, her dad would stay for dinner while the three of them watched the game show Jeopardy!, eating their food on TV trays.
+Even though her parents weren’t together, the family would still go on holidays together and Meghan claims she never saw them fight.
+When dropping her off at the end of a weekend with him, Thomas would stay for dinner while the three of them watched the game show Jeopardy!, eating their food on TV trays.

 How Meghan's father helped to make her a star

-On her now deleted lifestyle blog The Tig, Miss Markle regularly paid tribute to her father, who despite working over 75 hours a week in his job would still find time to take her to ballet classes “religiously” every Saturday morning.
-She reminisces about fishing trips to Big Bear Lake in Southern California with her dad, and him lending a helping hand in the lighting of her high school musical shows, “so that they felt as grand as a Broadway show”.
+On her now-deleted lifestyle blog The Tig, Meghan regularly paid tribute to her father.
+Despite working over 75 hours a week, he would find time to take her to ballet classes “religiously” every Saturday morning.
+She reminisced about fishing trips to Big Bear Lake in Southern California with her dad, and recalled him lending a helping hand in the lighting of her high school musicals “so that they felt as grand as a Broadway show”.

-A year later he won an estimated $750,000 in a Californian state lottery when his daughter was just nine years old.
-The win helped fund Miss Markle’s education through an all-girls private Catholic school and then Northwestern University where she studied theatre and international studies.
+A year later he won an estimated $750,000 in a Californian state lottery - his daughter was just nine years old.
+The win helped fund his daughter's education through an all-girls private Catholic school and, later, Northwestern University where she studied theatre and international studies.

-After she graduated, Miss Markle returned to Los Angeles to try to make it as an actress, securing her first role in 2002 as a nurse on an episode of her father’s show, General Hospital.
-After a decade of minor parts, Miss Markle got her big break as Rachel Zane on the legal drama Suits.
+After she graduated, Mr Markle returned to Los Angeles to try to make it as an actress and secured her first role in 2002 as a nurse on an episode of her father’s show, General Hospital.
+After a decade of minor parts, Meghan got her big break as Rachel Zane on the legal drama Suits.
 Filming took her to Toronto, Canada for the majority of the year while her father, who never remarried, continued working in Los Angeles.

 Retirement and bankruptcy

-In 2011 he won a Daytime Emmy for Outstanding Achievement in Lighting Direction for a Drama Series before retiring from the business a year later.
+In 2011 he won a Daytime Emmy for Outstanding Achievement in Lighting Direction for a Drama Series.
+He retired from the industry a year later.

-In the TV interview used to announce their engagement, Miss Markle said that while Harry had met her mother a few times (to which a beaming smile spread across his face – “she’s amazing") he has yet to meet her father.
-However, the pair have spoken over the phone.
+In the TV interview used to announce their engagement, Meghan said that while Harry had met her mother a few times (to which a beaming smile spread across his face – “she’s amazing") he had yet to meet her father but had spoken to him on the phone.